ojkelly/yarn.build/readme.md

 As this is fundemental to ensuring sound builds, yarn build will never cache the input folder if it's changed.

+#### `query`

+Run `yarn build query` from within a package to see the dependency graph of what might be built.

+_Query doesn't currently show what's cached / needs to be rebuilt._

 ### `bundle`

 Bundle a package and its local dependencies, designed for containers and AWS lambda.